 HBCUs have long served as the cornerstone of Black education in America.
 While HBCUs represent less than 3 percent of colleges and universities, they graduate 42 percent of the nation’s African-American engineers and 50 percent of all black professionals.
 Despite a history of marginalization and levels of investment that have not matched predominantly white institution counterparts, HBCUs have continued to deliver high-quality education, create rigorous STEM research portfolios, and consistently graduate some of the highest numbers of black STEM professionals, positioning them as a critical partner in creating a stronger and more diverse tech industry.

-You can learn more about the HBCU Partnership Challenge here.
 If your company is interested in joining the momentum and taking the challenge, they should reach out the Bipartisan HBCU Caucus.
 The Caucus remains active in hosting events and developing legislative goals throughout the year, including at a convening of the “HBCU Braintrust” at the Congressional Black Caucus’ Annual Legislative Conference.